FOREX-Dollar firms, but gains seen limited ahead of U.S. jobs report

 By Lisa Twaronite

-TOKYO, Oct 1 (Reuters) - The dollar firmed on Thursday after China manufacturing surveys were just a smidgen better than some had expected, but gains were limited as caution prevailed ahead of key U.S. jobs data on Friday.
+TOKYO, Oct 1 (Reuters) - The dollar firmed slightly on Thursday on relief a set of China manufacturing surveys were just a smidgen better than some had expected, but gains were limited as caution prevailed ahead of key U.S. jobs data on Friday.

-The euro remained under pressure after a downbeat eurozone inflation report, while the yen faced mixed signals after Bank of Japan’s tankan corporate sentiment survey contained both positive and worrying signs.
+The euro remained under pressure after a downbeat eurozone inflation report, while the yen firmed slightly in early Asian trade after the Bank of Japan’s tankan corporate sentiment survey contained both positive and worrying signs.

-But the China surveys were the session’s main event.
-The final Caixin/Markit China Manufacturing Purchasing Managers’ Index (PMI) edged down to 47.2 in September, slightly up from a preliminary reading of 47.0, but still marking its lowest reading since March 2009 and a deterioration from August’s 47.3.

 “The China readings were almost flat, not really an improvement, but a few people might have used the figures as an excuse to increase dollar-long positions with China closed today,” said Masashi Murata, currency strategist for Brown Brothers Harriman in Tokyo.